Ueda holds 1-shot lead in Toto Classic after 2nd round - WHIZ News

-SHIGA, Japan (AP) — Motoko Ueda had a 3-under 69 to hold a one-shot lead on Friday after the second round the the LPGA’s Toto Classic.
+SHIGA, Japan (AP) — Motoko Ueda had a 3-under 69 Friday to hold a one-shot lead after the second round the the LPGA’s Toto Classic.

-Ueda was a shot clear of fellow Japanese players Miyu Yamashita and Ai Suzuki.
+Ueda, who was won this event twice, was 10-under and a shot clear of fellow Japanese players Miyu Yamashita and Ai Suzuki.
 Yamashita carded a 68 and Suzuki had a 70.

+Ueda was not happy about her round after opening on Thursday with a 65.

+“My tee shots and putts were not so good compared with yesterday,” she said.
+“I was thinking during the round that it’s going to be a tough day.”

 Attahaya Thitikul of Thailand, the LPGA’s No. 1-ranked player, had 67 and was four shots off the lead.
 Saiki Fujita of Japan had the best round of the day with a 66 and was three shots off the pace.